-- b.
-Scheduling: The CRC will forward a copy of the Summary of Evidence Report and the Parties' responses thereto, if any, to the Hearing Officer.
-The CRC will schedule a hearing date, time, and location and notify the Parties of the same.
-The Hearing Officer will strive to complete a hearing within fourteen (14) days from receipt of the Summary of Evidence Report and the Parties' responses thereto, if any. - c.
-Pre-Hearing Meeting: On the day of the hearing, the Hearing Officer will conduct a pre-hearing meeting with the Parties for approximately thirty minutes before commencing the hearing.
-The pre-hearing meeting may occur with the Parties located in separate rooms with technology enabling the Parties to simultaneously see and hear the Hearing Officer.
-At this pre-hearing meeting, each Party will receive an explanation of the hearing process and have the opportunity to ask any questions.
-If the Complainant and/or Respondent have elected to have advisors throughout the hearing process, the advisor is encouraged to accompany the Complainant/Respondent to this initial meeting.
+Prior to the hearing, or, at the latest, on the day of the hearing, the Hearing Officer or a designated Hearing Coordinator will conduct a pre-hearing meeting with the parties prior to commencing the hearing.
+At this pre-hearing meeting, each party will receive an explanation of the hearing process and have the opportunity to ask any questions.
+If the complainant and/or respondent have elected to have advisors throughout the hearing process, the advisor is encouraged to accompany the complainant/respondent to this meeting.